-With so many terrifying spectres already becoming corporeal in 2020, for Halloween this year we would like to remind you that offensive outfits are not needed.
+With so many terrifying spectres already becoming corporeal in 2021, for Halloween this year we would like to remind you that offensive outfits are not needed.
 We’ve pulled together some important dos and don’ts to help guide you in your quest for the perfect outfit.
-Say NO to sexy zombie Ruth Bader Ginsberg and say YES to Emily in Paris memes.

 No to blackface, no to brownface

 Very simple: this is never okay.

 No to cultural appropriation